learn-co-curriculum/cssi-prework-python-lists/README.md

 #Python Lists and Loops

 #Objectives:
-* Create a list in Python syntax
+* Create a list using Python syntax
-* Create a for loops and while loops in Python syntax
+* Create `for` loops and `while` loops using Python syntax

 #Motivation:
-In this lesson you will learn how to create Python's version of an array, a list.
+In this lesson you will learn how to create Python's version of an array, a **list**.
 You will also learn how to use loops in your Python code in order to manipulate or use the elements in that list.

+Code-along with this readme in the Python console.
+To access the console, type 'python' into the command line.
+When you're finished, exit by typing 'quit()'

 #Lists in Python
 A list is the most basic Python data structure.
 It is a list of objects or values.
 The syntax for a list is the same as the syntax for an array in JavaScript: a set of objects enclosed in brackets.
-You should code-along in the Python console.
-To access this, your just have to type 'python' into the command line.
-When you're finished, exit by typing 'quit()'

 To create an empty list, set a variable equal to empty brackets:
 ```